Interview by Marielle Saums

 We’ve also got some preparation underway in context to opening up Unmaterialised more as a platform.. more news on that towards the end of the year.
 The Adv_™ Forum has had the most verbalise of years, operating within Education, as an event during festivals and in private Consultancy.
 We aren’t limiting ourselves to any of our three established avenues, but we are definitely going to be exploring public events more vigorously.
 Encouraging people to come to explore empathy to almost questionable degrees and possibly sympathising with those they originally demonised.
 It’s going to be a conflicting experience.

 What is your chief enemy of creativity?

-Very good question… in the context of creativity, isolation and ignorance without a doubt.
+That is a very good question… in the context of creativity, isolation and ignorance, without a doubt.
 Solitude is a dangerous thing as you are left without any choice but to recycle what you already know and what you’ve created.
-Solitude demands self-reflection in the most toxic circumstances which distort reality, denying contrast.
-Creativity exists within friction, conflict, whether that be ideals, theories, methods or opinions.
+Solitude demands self-reflection in the most toxic circumstances, which distort reality, denying contrast.
+Creativity exists within friction and conflict, whether that be ideals, theories, methods or opinions.

 You couldn’t live without…

 Music, Elders & Food.
 Without this trifecta, where else would Peace, Wisdom & Innovation be discovered?